Elementary Real Analysis: Solutions to exercises

 {\bf Exercise~\ref{ex_priklNalimitu} }Clearly, $\frac{\sqrt[3]{n}-\sqrt{n}}{\sqrt[4]{n}}=\frac{n^{-1/6}-1}{n^{-1/4}}\to\frac{0-1}{0^+}=\frac{-1}{0^+}=-\infty$, due to positivity of $n^{-1/4}$.

-{\bf Exercise~\ref{ex_binomVeta} }The coefficient of the monomial $a^j b^{n-j}$ is the number of ways how to obtain it: we chose $j$ factors $a+b$ in the product $(a+b)^n$ from which we pick the number $a$, and pick $b$ from the remaining $n-j$ factors.
+{\bf Exercise~\ref{ex_binomVeta} }The coefficient of the monomial $a^j b^{n-j}$ is the number of ways to obtain it: we choose $j$ factors $a+b$ in the product $(a+b)^n$ from which we pick the number $a$, and pick $b$ from the remaining $n-j$ factors.
 There are $\binom{n}{j}$ ways to do it because there are $\binom{n}{j}$ $j$-element subsets of $[n]$.